Why aren’t my reminder settings being honored?

 If an envelope uses multiple templates, then the Reminder and Expiration settings from the last template to be applied to the envelope will be used.
 As above, a sender can manually edit these settings after applying all templates, and the manual entries will be used instead of what the last template had.

-If the envelope is being created by an external source (the sender is not logging directly into DocuSign, but is instead using a different program to send documents to DocuSign for signature), then the instructions provided within that program’s API call will take priority over all other settings.
-If that program is not supplying Reminder and Expiration instructions when the envelopes are being created, then DocuSign will follow the hierarchy listed above, and either use the settings in the template (if a template is used), or the account’s default settings (if no template is used).
+If the envelope is being created via the DocuSign API, then the instructions provided within that program’s API call will take priority over all other settings.
+If that program is not supplying Reminder and Expiration in the updateNotificationSettings, then DocuSign will follow the hierarchy listed above.

 When a template is created, it acquires the account’s current Reminder and Expiration settings by default.
 The creator of the template would have to manually adjust these settings if they wish to use different rules from the account’s defaults.
 Once the template is created, it keeps whatever Reminder and Expiration settings it held.
 If the creator configured these settings manually, then this is what the template will hold.
 If the creator did not adjust these settings, then they will be the Reminder and Expiration settings set for the account at that time.

 If the Reminder and Expiration settings are later changed for the account, none of the existing envelopes or templates on that account will change.
 If the templates on your account are meant to use your account’s defaults, then this means each template will need to be updated to reflect the new settings.
-An account Administrator should be able to complete this task, unless the templates are password protected against editing.
-In that case, only someone with the password can edit the template.
+An account Administrator should be able to complete this task, even if the templates are password protected against editing.
+Other users with permission to create and/or share templates, will need the password to edit a password protected template.

-When creating or editing a template, you can find the Reminder and Expiration settings by clicking on the Edit link next to Advanced Options (at the bottom of the Recipients page)
+When creating or editing a template, you can find the Reminder and Expiration settings in the Advanced Options, located at the top-right corner of the "Prepare Envelope" page.

 If the options are grayed out, this means the account has been configured to prevent senders from changing these settings.

-Before these settings can be edited in a template, you will first need to enable “Allow users to override these settings” in Go to Admin > Reminders and Expirations.
+Before these settings can be edited in a template, an Administrator will first need to enable “Allow users to override these settings” in Settings > Reminders and Expiration.

 Keywords: Reminder, Reminders, Expiration, Expirations, Template, Expired, Wrong, Hierarchy